CoffeeEyes28/Medley/README.md

   - [Contributors](#contributors)

 ## Description
-Medley is an app that allows the user to select and post their their personal collections of musical albums.
-Users can also view the Medleys of other uses and vote on them!
+Medley is an interactive online music collection that allows users to showcaste their taste to others in a quick and engaging manner.
+As a Medley user, you can search for an artist, add an artist's album to your Medley, curate a top four of your favorite album, and even react to other users' Medleys.

 ## Technologies Used For this Application